 Frequently Asked Questions

-A general overview of each of our labs can be found on our Lab Focus page.
-From there, we suggest you explore the publications produced by each team to better understand their focus and efforts.
+Information about our researchers can be found on our Faculty Directory Page.
+We also suggest you explore the publications produced by each team to better understand their research focus and efforts.

 Every lab has a Principle Investigator (PI) who leads the lab much like a Coach leads a team or CEO leads a company.
 Most labs, also have a lab manager who handles administrative duties.
 Then, there are often both graduate and undergraduate students involved in running experiments, collecting data, assessing results and writing papers.